RCgit123/Voice-clone/README.md

 **Note:**

-Visit [GitHub](https://github.com/neonbjb/tortoise-tts) for more information about TORTOISE TTS.
+Visit [TORTOISE TTS](https://github.com/neonbjb/tortoise-tts) for more information about TORTOISE TTS.

 MCD is one of several metrics that collectively provide a comprehensive evaluation of the performance of our TTS (Text-to-Speech) model.
 It is particularly useful for analyzing the accuracy of spectral features in the generated speech.